 Most of the time, this is done manually by the program organisers, as they have the best knowledge of the objectives and participants.
-However, this manual matching is naturally subject to bias, as they are choosing who gets to be mentored by who (or ‘playing God’ in a slightly dramatic HR analogy).
+However, this manual matching is naturally subject to human bias, as they are choosing who gets to be mentored by who (or ‘playing God’ in a slightly dramatic analogy).

 Step 5: Maintaining Mentoring Momentum

-If you thought this is where you can sit back and let the mentoring relationships blossom, you thought wrong.
+Now the mentors and mentees are matched and connected, your mentoring program is well under way.
+But if you thought this is where you can sit back and let the mentoring relationships blossom, you thought wrong.

 Mentoring can easily lose momentum, typically because it’s new for both parties and not part of their routines yet.
-Without structure, guidance, and inspiration (such as reminding them why they signed up) you can expect a number of your participants to drop off.
+Without structure, guidance, and inspiration – such as reminding them why they signed up – you can expect a number of your participants to drop off.

-It’s therefore important to check in with mentors and mentees, as well as ask for reports and feedback.
+It’s therefore important to check in with mentors and mentees, as well as ask for reports and feedback!

-💡 TIP: At the beginning of a mentoring relationship, make sure the mentee outlines clear goals to their mentor for what they want to achieve.
+💡 TIP 💡 At the beginning of a mentoring relationship, make sure the mentee outlines clear goals to their mentor for what they want to achieve.
 This will give the relationship direction and objective, as well as hold both parties accountable for reaching the goals.

 Creating a community around the mentoring program will also help maintain momentum.
 Send a regular newsletter to all participants of the mentoring program, featuring content about getting the most out of the relationship, as well as personal development tips.

-This is also a great place to celebrate any successes and make everyone feel a part of something.
+This is also a great place to celebrate any successes and make everyone feel part of something.
 If you have an end date for your program, why not host an event to get everyone in the program together to thank them for their participation.
 Rewards and community benefits will reduce drop off.

 Step 6: Measure Success & ROI

-The final stage of running a mentoring program is measuring its success against its objectives.
+The final stage of starting a mentoring program is measuring its success against its objectives.
 Running these programs (as this guide demonstrates) takes a huge amount of work, and so program managers will often have to report back and prove ROI.